|Apr 26, 2020 (Sun) / 7:00 pm - 9:30 pm Buy Tickets here: https://triobrasileiro-sfs.brownpapertickets.com/|

-“The music swoops and sways in an intoxicating manner, coming together to develop a deep groove … lightning fast collective improvisation … with the percussion and strings developing an exciting rhythmic basis for the music that is thrilling to hear.”
+“The percussion and strings … com[e] together to develop a deep groove … lightning fast collective improvisation … [and] an exciting rhythmic basis for the music that is thrilling to hear.”

 —– Tim Niland, Music and More.